-Examination of the intestine with modern methods.
+Examination of the intestines using modern methods.
 Treatment of intestinal obstruction Other research methods

-Many methods of intestinal decompression have been proposed, the requirements for which include: the maximum release of the intestine from gas and liquid, the prevention of infection of the abdominal cavity, the unhindered removal of contents in the postoperative period, and the minimal trauma of manipulation.
+Many methods of intestinal decompression have been proposed, the requirements for which include: maximum release of the intestines from gas and liquid, prevention of infection abdominal cavity, unhindered removal of contents in the postoperative period, minimal traumatic manipulation.

-The elimination of mechanical obstruction does not yet mean the elimination of obstruction in general, since this or that degree of functional obstruction may remain or arise.
-Therefore, one of the main tasks is the prevention or rapid resolution of postoperative intestinal paresis.
+Elimination of mechanical obstruction does not yet mean the elimination of obstruction altogether, since one or another degree of functional obstruction may remain or arise.
+Therefore, one of the main tasks is to prevent or quickly resolve postoperative intestinal paresis.
 A relationship has been established between the nature and amount of intestinal contents and the degree of intestinal motility disorders.

 Intestinal decompression by puncture

-A common way to decompress the intestine was to remove the contents by puncture of the intestinal wall and suction, followed by suturing the hole.
-The method is simple, but it does not allow you to remove at least most of the liquid.
+A common method of intestinal decompression was to remove the contents by puncture of the intestinal wall and suction, followed by suturing the hole.
+The method is simple, but it does not remove at least most of the liquid.
 Its accumulation continues, and the risk of infection of the abdominal cavity is very high.
 It is more completely possible to evacuate the contents through the enterotomy opening using an electric suction, or directly through the ends of the transected intestine during its resection.
-To these shortcomings in such cases, there is a great trauma.
+In addition to these disadvantages in such cases, there is a high level of trauma.

 Intestinal decompression by milking

-The method of "milking" - moving the contents into the underlying loops - is almost never used, since it is not possible to completely empty the intestines, and a significant injury is caused.
-Progressive flatulence and fluid accumulation can lead to failure of the sutured puncture or enterotomy.
-According to the literature, the lethality of patients with acute intestinal obstruction, complicated by the opening of the lumen of the digestive canal, is 3 times higher than that observed in the case of an intact intestine.
+The “milking” method - moving the contents into the underlying loops - is almost never used, since it is not possible to empty the intestines completely enough, and the injury is significant.
+Progressive flatulence and fluid accumulation can lead to failure of the sutured puncture or enterotomy opening.
+According to the literature, the mortality rate of patients with acute intestinal obstruction, complicated by opening the lumen of the digestive canal, is 3 times higher than that observed in the case of an intact intestine.

 Intestinal decompression by enterostomy

-At the Research Institute N.V.
-Sklifosovsky developed a method of intestinal decompression using suspended enterostomy with the introduction of a short tube into the intestinal lumen to create an outflow, which was widely used.
+At the Research Institute named after.
+N.V.
+Sklifosovsky developed a method of intestinal decompression using suspended enterostomy with the introduction of a short tube into the intestinal lumen to create an outflow, which received wide application.
 However, nowadays it is rarely used.
-This is due to the fact that in this way it is not possible to achieve complete liberation of the intestinal loops.
+This is explained by the fact that in this way it is not possible to achieve complete release of the intestinal loops.
 At best, the nearest loops are emptied.
-Recently, safer methods of bowel decompression using nasojejunal probes have been developed.
+IN Lately Safer methods of intestinal decompression using nasojejunal tubes have been created.

-Considering that the main disadvantage of suspended enterostomy lies in incomplete emptying of the intestine, it was proposed to introduce into the intestinal lumen not a short, but rather long tube (1.5-2 m) with many side holes (I. D. Zhitnyuk).
+Considering that the main disadvantage of suspended enterostomy is incomplete bowel emptying, it was proposed to insert into the intestinal lumen not a short, but a fairly long tube (1.5-2 m) with many side holes (I. D. Zhitnyuk).

-However, if the question of the expediency of the intestine over a large area is resolved positively, then the advantages of one or another method of drainage have not yet been finally established.
-For example, some support the introduction of an intestinal probe through a gastrostomy, others prefer retrograde intubation of the intestine through an ileostomy, other authors recommend the use of transnasal decompression, without denying in some cases the positive effect of inserting a probe through the caecum.
+However, if the question of the feasibility of the intestine over a long distance is resolved positively, then the advantages of one or another method of drainage have not yet been definitively established.
+For example, some are proponents of inserting an intestinal tube through a gastrostomy, others prefer retrograde intubation of the intestine through an ileostomy, other authors recommend the use of transnasal decompression, without denying in some cases the positive effect of inserting a tube through the cecum.

-Drainage of the intestine with a long probe allows you to carefully remove the contents directly during and create conditions in the postoperative period for its unhindered outflow.
-Compliance with the other two requirements - avoidance of infection and minimal trauma - depends entirely on the method of administration and the type of probe.
+Drainage of the intestine with a long probe allows you to carefully remove the contents immediately during and create conditions in the postoperative period for its unhindered outflow.
+Compliance with the other two requirements - avoidance of infection and minimal trauma - depends entirely on the method of insertion and the type of probe.

-Despite the obvious advantages of bowel decompression with a long probe, the method has not yet received wide distribution.
-The main reason for this, in our opinion, is that passing a probe made from a conventional rubber tube through the entire intestine is associated with great technical difficulties.
-Such a probe is very soft, constantly bends; in addition, due to the significant friction forces that arise, it is very difficult to bring it to the appropriate place.
-These factors and the significant traumatization of the intestine associated with them forced many to abandon this method, replacing it with a single removal of intestinal contents.
+Despite the obvious advantages of intestinal decompression with a long probe, the method has not yet received widespread use.
+The main reason for this, in our opinion, is that passing a probe made from an ordinary rubber tube throughout the intestine is associated with great technical difficulties.
+Such a probe is very soft and constantly bends; in addition, due to the significant frictional forces that arise, it is very difficult to bring it to the appropriate place.
+The listed factors and the significant intestinal trauma associated with them forced many to abandon this method, replacing it with a one-time removal of intestinal contents.

-These shortcomings are practically devoid of an intestinal probe made of a PVC tube.
+An intestinal tube made from a polyvinyl chloride tube is practically free of these disadvantages.
 The probe is quite elastic and resilient.
-When immersed in the intestinal lumen, it, being wetted, freely slides along the mucous membrane, and therefore the manipulation is slightly traumatic and short.
-At the distal end of the probe, 1-2 round metal balls (bearings) with a diameter of 5-5.5 mm are mounted at a distance of 15-20 mm from one another.
+When immersed in the intestinal lumen, it, being wetted, slides freely along the mucous membrane, and therefore the manipulation is less traumatic and short-lived.
+At the distal end of the probe, 1-2 metal round balls (bearings) with a diameter of 5-5.5 mm are mounted at a distance of 15-20 mm from one another.
 This is necessary for better capture of the probe through the intestinal wall.
-In addition, the presence of metal allows, if necessary, X-ray control of the location of the distal end of the probe.
-An equally important design feature of the probes is the presence of a “deaf”, that is, without side holes, a proximal section 65–70 cm long in probes for intubation through the nose and 15–20 cm in probes for insertion through the caecum (or ileostomy, gasgrostomy) .
-The presence of a "deaf" end prevents the leakage of intestinal contents through the esophagus into the nasopharynx and trachea during transnasal intubation or protects the skin around the fistula from contamination during cecostomy.
+In addition, the presence of metal allows, if necessary, X-ray inspection of the location of the distal end of the probe.
+An equally important design feature of the probes is the presence of a “blind”, that is, without side holes, proximal section 65-70 cm long in probes for intubation through the nose and 15-20 cm in probes for insertion through the cecum (or ileostomy, gastrostomy) .
+The presence of a “blind” end prevents the leakage of intestinal contents through the esophagus into the nasopharynx and trachea during transnasal intubation or protects the skin around the fistula from contamination during cecostomy.

-The probe can be inserted through the nose, gastrostomy, ileostomy or cecostomy, rectum Each of the methods has its advantages and disadvantages, which should be considered when choosing the method of intubation in relation to the goals.
+The probe can be inserted through the nose, gastrostomy, ileostomy or cecostomy, rectum.
+Each method has its own advantages and disadvantages, which should be taken into account when choosing an intubation method in relation to your goals.

 Transnasal bowel decompression

-Transnasal insertion of a probe for intestinal decompression is usually carried out in conjunction with, which conducts a Vaseline-lubricated probe through the nasal passage through the esophagus into the stomach.
-Then the surgeon grabs the probe through the wall of the stomach, passes it along the bend of the duodenum until the tip of the probe is found by touch in the initial section of the jejunum under the ligament of Treitz.
-At first glance, conducting a probe through the duodenum is a difficult manipulation.
-However, if the probe that appeared in the cardial part of the stomach is pressed against the lesser curvature so that a springy bend in the stomach does not form (and even more so that the probe does not curl up), then it moves on quite easily by the efforts of the anesthesiologist.
-Further passage of the probe through the intestines is not difficult and takes, as a rule, another 5-15 minutes.
-It is desirable to hold the probe as low as possible to the ileocecal junction, especially with adhesive intestinal obstruction.
-In such cases, the probe also ensures the smoothness of the bends of the intestine.
+Transnasal insertion of a probe for intestinal decompression is usually carried out in conjunction with a tube, which passes a probe lubricated with petroleum jelly through the nasal passage through the esophagus into the stomach.
+The surgeon then grabs the probe through the wall of the stomach, passes it along the bend of the duodenum until the tip of the probe is felt by touch in the initial part of the jejunum under the ligament of Treitz.
+At first glance, passing a probe through the duodenum is a difficult manipulation.
+However, if the probe that appears in the cardiac part of the stomach is pressed against the lesser curvature so that a springy bend does not form in the stomach (and especially so that the probe does not curl up), then it moves forward quite easily with the efforts of the anesthesiologist.
+Further passage of the probe through the intestines is not difficult and usually takes another 5-15 minutes.
+It is advisable to place the probe as low as possible to the ileocecal junction, especially in case of adhesive intestinal obstruction.
+In such cases, the probe also ensures smooth bending of the intestine.

-With any method of performing intestinal intubation for decompression, it is necessary to remove the intestinal contents as the probe is passed (usually with an electric suction connected to the proximal end of the probe).
-However, this very important intermediate procedure may turn out to be completely ineffective if the side openings are not previously closed, since air is sucked into them, and not viscous intestinal contents.
-The simplest technique is to temporarily seal the holes with adhesive tape, which is then removed at the level of the nasal passage as the probe is immersed.
-The introduction of a tube of a slightly smaller diameter into the lumen of the probe in order to close the holes from the inside did not justify itself, since after the first turn of the probe in the intestine it is almost impossible to remove the obturating tube.
+With any method of performing intestinal intubation for decompression, it is necessary to remove intestinal contents as the probe is passed (usually with an electric suction connected to the proximal end of the probe).
+However, this very important intermediate procedure may turn out to be completely ineffective if the side openings are not first closed, since air is sucked into them rather than viscous intestinal contents.
+The simplest technique is to temporarily seal the holes with an adhesive plaster, which is then removed at the level of the nasal passage as the probe is immersed.
+The introduction of a tube of a slightly smaller diameter into the lumen of the probe in order to close the holes from the inside was not justified, since after the first turn of the probe in the intestine, it is almost impossible to remove the obstructing tube.

-One of the advantages of transnasal intubation is the preservation of the cleanliness of the surgeon's hands and the operating field, since the probe is inserted through a natural opening.
+One of the advantages of transnasal intubation is the preservation of cleanliness of the surgeon's hands and surgical field, since the probe is inserted through a natural opening.
 This also allows the use of non-sterile probes.
-An equally important advantage of transnasal conduction is the thorough emptying of the upper alimentary canal (stomach, duodenum), which is usually not achieved with retrograde intubation.
-The only, but very significant drawback of passing the probe through the nose is the occurrence of inflammation of the upper respiratory tract, pneumonia, because the presence of a foreign body in the nasopharynx makes breathing difficult to a certain extent, and with insufficient care for such patients, the possibility of reflux of intestinal contents into the esophagus and its entry into trachea.
-In this regard, transnasal intubation for intestinal decompression is undesirable in patients over the age of 50-60 years and is contraindicated in concomitant bronchitis, pneumonia.
+An equally important advantage of transnasal conduction is the thorough emptying of the upper parts of the digestive canal (stomach, duodenum), which is usually not achieved with retrograde intubation.
+The only, but very significant drawback of passing a probe through the nose is the occurrence of inflammation of the upper respiratory tract, pneumonia, because the presence of a foreign body in the nasopharynx makes breathing difficult to a certain extent, and with insufficient care for such patients, the possibility of intestinal contents being thrown into the esophagus and entering the trachea cannot be ruled out.
+In this regard, transnasal intubation for intestinal decompression is undesirable in patients over the age of 50-60 years and is contraindicated in cases of concomitant bronchitis and pneumonia.

-Prevention of these complications consists in systematic (every 2-3 hours) active aspiration of intestinal contents, fluid intake through the mouth, as soon as the patient becomes adequate after anesthesia.
-However, the main preventive measure is the timely removal of the probe - no later than 3-4 days.
-This time is usually sufficient to resolve functional intestinal obstruction.
+Prevention of these complications consists of systematic (every 2-3 hours) active aspiration of intestinal contents, taking fluids by mouth as soon as the patient becomes adequate after anesthesia.
+However, the main preventive measure is timely removal of the probe - no later than 3-4 days.
+This time, as a rule, is sufficient to resolve functional intestinal obstruction.

-Transnasal bowel intubation has been the method of choice since flexible PVC tubes have been used.
+Transnasal intestinal intubation has been the method of choice since the use of flexible PVC tubes.

-This technique has found wide application, especially in pediatric surgical practice.
+This technique has found wide application, especially in children's surgical practice.
 It is devoid of the main disadvantage of transnasal intubation - the development of complications from the respiratory tract.
 Using a sufficiently elastic probe, it is easy to pass the bend of the duodenum.
-The probe can be left in the alimentary canal for a long time.
-The disadvantages of this technique of intestinal decompression are the forced deformation of the stomach and its fixation to the anterior abdominal wall, the possibility of infection of the surgeon's hands and the surgical field.
-Dangerous complications include the discharge of the stoma from the abdominal wall, which is most common in peritonitis, when the plastic properties of the peritoneum are lost.
-Therefore, intubation through a gastrostomy is desirable to perform in acute intestinal obstruction and other pathologies that are not complicated by peritonitis.
+The probe can be left in the digestive canal for a long time.
+The disadvantages of this method of intestinal decompression are the forced deformation of the stomach and its fixation to the anterior abdominal wall, the possibility of infection of the surgeon’s hands and the surgical field.
+Dangerous complications include the departure of the stoma from the abdominal wall, which most often occurs in peritonitis, when the plastic properties of the peritoneum are lost.
+Therefore, it is advisable to perform intubation through a gastrostomy tube in case of acute intestinal obstruction and other pathology not complicated by peritonitis.

 Ileostomy with intestinal intubation according to Zhitnyuk is currently used quite rarely.
-This is due to the large deformation of the ileum and the possibility of infection.
-In addition, intubation is carried out retrograde, that is, from the bottom up, so the end of the probe quickly goes down and the upper sections of the digestive canal are not drained, which requires transnasal insertion of a conventional gastric tube.
-And finally, not in all cases, after removing the probe, the stoma closes on its own, so a second operation is required in the future.
+This is due to large deformation of the ileum and the possibility of infection.
+In addition, intubation is carried out retrogradely, that is, from bottom to top, so the end of the probe quickly goes down and the upper parts of the digestive canal are not drained, which requires transnasal insertion of a conventional gastric tube.
+And finally, not in all cases, after removing the probe, the stoma closes on its own, so a repeat operation is required in the future.

 Intestinal decompression through cecostomy